-Common Assault in Queensland covers a wide array of acts and incidents arising.
-It would be the most frequent assaults arising in everyday life.
-Merely bumping into someone could be deemed a common assault, but the law does not make such incidents illegal, unless it was intentional.
+Common Assault Qld covers a wide array of acts and incidents arising.
+It would be the most frequent assault arising in everyday life.
+Merely bumping into someone could be deemed a common assault.
+Still, the law in Queensland does not make such incidents illegal unless intentional.

 WHAT IS COMMON ASSAULT?

 Common assault is found in Section 335 of the Queensland Criminal Code.
 Section 335 says:

 (1) Any person who unlawfully assaults another is guilty of a misdemeanour, and is liable, if no greater punishment is provided, to imprisonment for 3 years.

 (2) The Penalties and Sentences Act 1992, section 108B states a circumstance of aggravation for an offence against this section.